louischan/simplewhite/README.md

 ## Releases

-Pre-packaged releases can be downloaded from [here](https://addons.mozilla.org/addon/simplewhite/versions/).
+Pre-packaged releases by me can be downloaded from [here](https://github.com/lychichem/simplewhite/releases).